We offer one on one support to help children, adolescents, and young adults navigate challenges and build resilience.

 During individual therapy sessions, our child/teen/young adult therapists draw from a variety of evidence-based therapeutic methods.
 Below are some common areas of concern we treat.

-Depression in children and teens can appear as persistent sadness, irritability, or mood swings, often accompanied by low energy, trouble sleeping, or changes in appetite.
-They may withdraw from family and friends, lose interest in activities they once enjoyed, or struggle with motivation at school.
-Younger children might express sadness through frequent tantrums or clinginess, while teens may become more self-critical or feel hopeless about the future.
+It can be hard to tell when normal ups and downs may be something more, but ongoing changes in your child or teen’s mood and behavior can be signs of depression.
+This may include persistent sadness, irritability, or mood swings, along with low energy, trouble sleeping, or changes in appetite.
+Children and teens may withdraw from family and friends, lose interest in activities they once enjoyed, or struggle with motivation at school.
+Younger children might show distress through frequent tantrums or clinginess, while teens may become more self-critical or feel hopeless about the future.
+Therapy provides a supportive space to help them process their emotions, rebuild motivation, and develop healthy coping skills.

 Depression